dcnguyen060899/UC-Berkeley_Capstone-Project/README.md

 3. **Cluster Analysis Plots**: Highlight distinct patient groups based on LOS, Ward Type, and visitors.
 4. **Policy Simulation Charts**: Show the potential impact of visitor management on reducing LOS.

-Thank you for your attention.
-I am available for any questions or further discussions on the findings and recommendations.

 ---
 **Data Scientist**
 [Duy Nguyen]